 The rules of the household regarding the telephone must be obeyed, especially with reference to the length of the call and calls made or received late at night.
 Pre-paid long-distance calling cards are recommended.
 Students are required to pay the Homestay Family for any phone related services incurred by them.
 Our host families are advised not to sign cell phone contracts on behalf of their student.
 If you intend to use a cell phone (mobile) you need to be prepared to pay for all fees and charges yourself and meet any contract obligations on your own.

 Smoking is greatly discouraged by the Program.
 The legal age for smoking cigarette in B.C. is 18 years.
-If the student has the permission of his parents to smoke, he must prove it and respect the rules of the house and the provincial and federal laws in this matter.

 Alcohol and Illicit Drugs